thoughtsinbuttermilk/10-ModuleChallenge-SVGLogoMaker-sambailey/README.md

 The application is lightly guarded with `jest` unit tests.
 After cloning the repository and installing the dependencies, the tests can be run by typing `jest` in the root of the local repository.
 All tests are in a passing state when run against `main`.

 ## Video walkthrough

+Please see [this video](./examples/videowalktrhoughs/runtheapplication.mov) which will  show you how the application is run in the terminal.

 ## Screen captures